dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activemodel.html.md

 - How to use dry-validation to replace built-in ActiveModel validation helpers.
 - How to use dry-validation to create your own custom validation methods.

-> Note that there isn't a one-to-one translation between ActiveModel validators and Dry predicates, this guide shows you to closest match and highlights differences where applicable.
+> Note that there isn't a one-to-one relationship between ActiveModel validators and Dry predicates.
+This guide shows you the closest matches, and highlights the differences where applicable.

 > For the main documentation on dry-validation predicates, see [Built-in Predicates](http://dry-rb.org/gems/dry-validation/basics/built-in-predicates/).